paveyry/better-hangoutschat/README.md

 Current features:

-- Slack colors and fonts
 - Smaller margins and buttons for better readability and screen space optimization
 - Thread-link buttons at the top of each thread for easier referencing
+- Several different color schemes:
+    - GHC standard colors
+    - Slack colors

 Former features: